The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 Aloe vera

-For those with acne who typically have dry or normal skin, the astringent nature of aloe vera can further irritate the skin.
+For those with blemishes who typically have dry or normal skin, the astringent nature of aloe vera can further irritate the skin.
 So in these cases it is recommended to combine it with an oil or moisturiser before applying to the skin.

 Aloe vera also naturally contains salicylic acid, which is an anti-inflammatory and natural exfoliant.
 This helps to prevent the pores of the skin from becoming clogged, and therefore preventing acne.